 The GSERM Global School in Empirical Research Methods is a high-calibre programme teaching research methodology.
-We not only welcome PhD students, postdocs, and graduate students from all kinds of study fields, but also professionals working outside of academia.
+We not only welcome Master students, PhD students, postdocs, and graduate students from all kinds of study fields, but also professionals working outside of academia.

 You enhance your skills in block seminars taught by world-class faculty amongst an international crowd of participants.